taubyte/tau/README.md

 </div>

 ## Quick Start
-### Run a Cloud Locally
+### Run Locally

-The quickest way to try Taubyte on your machine:
+The quickest way to try Taubyte is to spin up a local environment with dream:
 → [https://tau.how/getting-started/local-cloud/](https://tau.how/getting-started/local-cloud/)

-### Deploy a Cloud
+### Deploy

-Run Taubyte on your own Server and/or VMs:
+Deploy Taubyte to your own Server and/or VMs:

 * Manual deployment
   → [https://tau.how/platform/deployment/](https://tau.how/platform/deployment/)